exercism/gleam/exercises/concept/expert-experiments/.docs/instructions.md

 - The name of the experiment as a `String`.
 - A setup function which takes no arguments and returns a result.
 - An action function which takes the `Ok` value of the setup function as an argument and returns a result.
-- A recording function which takes the `Ok` value of the setup and functions as an arguments and returns a result.
+- A recording function which takes the `Ok` value of the setup and action functions as arguments and returns a result.

 If all three functions succeed then `run_experiment` should return `Ok(#(experiment_name, recording_data))`.